Engage in a therapeutic process

 At the end of this meeting of approximately 2 hours, we will give you a registration certificate, if applicable, and we will make an appointment for your first intake / assessment interview.

 It is also at this point that we will ask you to sign a payment agreement.
 Since the services you receive are only partially funded, we require a financial contribution based on your income:

-- Students, recipients of social assistance or unemployed individuals are charged $10 for their registration.
+- Social assistance recipients or persons with a gross weekly income of less $200 are charged $10 for their registration.
 A fee of $15 is charged for all other clients.

 - Your first intake-evaluation meeting is free.

-- Students, recipients of social assistance and unemployed individuals are charged $5 for subsequent individual evaluation or group sessions.
+- Social assistance recipients or persons with a gross weekly income of less $200 are charged $5 for subsequent individual evaluation or group sessions.
 All other clients are charged a fee equivalent to 5% of their weekly gross revenues.

 You will have a minimum of three individual meetings in order to talk about your situation and your expectations of therapy.
 After completing these individual evaluation sessions, you will begin the group therapy program, which is aimed at helping you cease using violent behaviors in the context of intimate relationships with your partner or your family.

 The group meetings are structured as follows:

 - Group meetings are held once a week, in the evening between 7p.m. and 9:30p.m..

 - The group is composed of eight men (clients) who are guided by two therapists.